piotrellum/piotrellum.github.io/_posts/2018-11-01-first-post.md

 ## Basic requirements

 + a GitHub account
-+ notions of file version control with Git (a tutorial is given [here](http://www.vogella.com/tutorials/Git/article.html))
++ notions of file version control with Git (if you ar new to Git a tutorial is given [here](http://www.vogella.com/tutorials/Git/article.html))
 + some knowledge of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or HTML and Jekyll

-In principle, no local software installation is required; to work locally with your preferred text editor, e.g. Visual Studio Code, install Git.
+In principle, no software installation is required; to work locally with your preferred text editor, e.g. Visual Studio Code, you have to install Git.

 ## Limitations